icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 (see `Data Licensing`).
 Shared Data accessed via the |OEGS| will be provided by members only (|DPs|).
 The Governance Service aims to provide a secure, trusted mechanism to improve data sharing across the sector by reducing the time and financial costs currently associated with accessing Shared data.
-For providers of Shared data, the Governance Platform offers a secure and effective way to list datasets and set appropriate access and licensing requirements.
-For actors wishing to access Shared data, the Governance Platform provides a mechanism to reduce friction and bilateral contract negotiation, even when requesting access to multiple datasets from different providers.
+For providers of Shared data, the Governance Service offers a secure and effective way to list datasets and set appropriate access and licensing requirements.
+For actors wishing to access Shared data, the Governance Service provides a mechanism to reduce friction and bilateral contract negotiation, even when requesting access to multiple datasets from different providers.

 Project Governance